taustation-fan/taustation-fan.github.io/README.md

 Focus.

-If you consume a ration of a [tier](#tiers) one lower than your character's, the immediate regeneration is incomplete.
+If you consume a ration of a [tier](#tiers) one lower than your character's, the immediate regeneration is incomplete (around 60% to 67%).
 A ration two tiers below your current tier gives hardly any immediate regeneration.
 Rations which are three or more tiers below your current tier are absolutely useless for regeneration.
 You can either sell them on the public market or gift them to other players.